netcharm/Caps2CtrlSpace/README.md

 > 1. Add contextmenu to Ime Mode & Indicator Image Control, for save the Keyboard Layout Mode & Layout Indicator Image.

+> Note: not supported the IME "Floating Language Toolbar mode", only supported embeded in System Notification Tray Area

 # 原理